 Please read the Feline or Canine Packet before making your appointment so that you understand the process and pre-surgical requirements including feeding restrictions.
 If you do not read the instructions, you may be turned away at the clinic.

-Clinics fill up quickly so if you cannot get into a clinic - it may be full (often weight restrictions) - then please email email@example.com for assistance.
+Clinics fill up quickly so if you cannot get into a clinic - it may be full (often weight restrictions) - then please call 551-7915 or email email@example.com for assistance.

 Note: Doberman Pinschers will only be accepted as surgical candidates with a negative Von Willebrand test result the day of surgery.
 Clotting factors will not be accepted in lieu of the test.
 For more information regarding this disorder please see www.dpca.org.
 Please contact your veterinarian for costs for this test as we are unable to test for Von Willebrand at this time.
 Mahalo.

-Presurgical bloodwork is highly recommended for any dog over 6 years old and any cat over 8 years old.
+Presurgical bloodwork is highly recommended for any dog or cat over 8 years old.
 The Big Fix has the ability to perform necessary bloodwork but uses an outside laboratory which will require submitting blood samples at least 2 days prior to surgery.
 If presurgical bloodwork is declined you will have to sign a waiver stating you understand there is an increased risk associated with anesthesia and/or surgery in geriatric patients.
 Depending on case by case assessment by veterinarian some animals may be declined for surgery if presurgical bloodwork is not performed.